 The project runs from 2021 to 2024, and field work will take place in Finland, Denmark and United Kingdom.
 Apart from Waterfowlers' Network, project partners include The British Association for Shooting and Conservation (BASC), The Danish Hunters' Association, Aarhus University, Turku University, Helsinki University and a number of dedicated volunteers.

-The project is funded by the Wildlife Habitat Charitable Trust and the Ministry of Agriculture and Forestry of Finland.
+The project is funded by the Wildlife Habitat Charitable Trust, The Danish Hunters' Fund for Nature and the Ministry of Agriculture and Forestry of Finland.